deshmukh-saurabh/Image-Brightness-Detection-using-Deep-Learning/README.md

     - images

         # contained images that were used to create the "train" directory, all of the images have now been moved to their respective target folders "train/<target_label>" using "create_dataset.py"

+    - pickled_data

+        # this folder contains the features and targets pickled for later use

     - src